Leveraging SO(3)-steerable convolutions for pose-robust semantic segmentation in 3D medical data: Results

 \subsubsection{Performance as a function of number of parameters}

 We trained the SO(3) equivariant model and non-equivariant reference Unet with different numbers of input features.
 We used the dimension of input $dim=2l+1$ of each equivariant model's top features to set the value of the reference Unet top features.
-Figure~\ref{fig:mindboggle_perf} shows the dice score vs number of parameters for various numbers of top level features of both models.
+Figure~\ref{fig:mindboggle_perf} shows the dice score vs total number of trainable parameters for various numbers of top level features of both models.
 The rotation-equivariant model has fewer parameters than any of the reference Unet implementations.
-We also included versions of the reference model trained on $3^3$ kernels, which is the kernel size generally-used.
+We also included versions of the both models trained on $3^3$ kernels, which is the kernel size generally-used.
+Our proposed model with $5^3$ kernels outperforms the proposed model with $3^3$ kernels, even though they have the same number of parameters.